UsabilityEngineering/CS-Tutor/README.md

 ## UX Team Members

-* **[Nathan Whitney](https://usabilityengineering.github.io/ux-portfolio-the29ster/)** - Conducted interviews and surveys, Developed personas and scenarios, Wrote up Methods and Findings for the Phase 1 Report, Helped develop ideas for wireframes, Constructed the prototype, Wrote up executive summary for Phase 2 Report.
+* **[Nathan Whitney](https://usabilityengineering.github.io/ux-portfolio-the29ster/)** - Conducted interviews and surveys, Developed personas and scenarios, Wrote up Methods and Findings for the Phase 1 Report, Helped develop ideas for wireframes, Constructed the prototype, Wrote up executive summary for the Phase 2 Report.
 * **[Thomas Shelton](https://usabilityengineering.github.io/ux-portfolio-tomleeshelton/)** - Conducted interviews and surveys, Developed personas and scenarios, Wrote up Conclusions and Caveats for the Phase 1 Report, Helped develop ideas for wireframes, Constructed the wireframes, Wrote up full report for the Phase 2 Report.

 # User-Centered Design Artifacts